mynaparrot/plugNmeet-docs/docs/developer-guide/scalable-setup.md

   # ... other livekit settings
 ```

 By following this conceptual guide and leveraging the official documentation for each component, you can build a robust, scalable plugNmeet deployment capable of supporting a massive user base.
+For measured capacity at each stage — laptop, single server, cluster — see [Benchmarks](/docs/benchmark).